vasilevungureanu/kata-script/README.md

-# Kata Scripts
+# Kata Script

-A collection of scripts for quick creation of Kata projects.
+A script for starting quickly with a Kata.

 ## Prerequisites